Mappings are designed to help us organize and structure content while improving the SEO on our website.

 - re-use fields that you might have already configured with ACF on your CMS or,

 - create new fields based on the schema.org taxonomy

-WordLift loads automatically the latest version of schema.org and allows you to personalize your content model easily while taking care of the injection of the json-ld on your pages.
+WordLift loads automatically the latest version of the schema.org vocabulary, supports all the available schema types, and allows you to personalize your content model easily while taking care of the injection of the json-ld on your pages.

 - Advanced Custom Fields (ACF)